-This series of prints by the Swiss born artist Lucas Bullens explores notions of the soul being the starting point of all motion in things which live.
+This series of prints by Lucas Bullens explores notions of the soul being the starting point of all motion in things that live.
 Here, the human body is rendered to a calligraphic smear.
 The blurry strokes separate the figures of their human form.
 Much like the figures of Étienne-Jules Marey and deities of Eastern theology, the multiplicity of the spirit is presented within a single frame.
 A frame dominated by emptiness, a sort of rectangular Śūnyatā, where the subject is connected to all and out of the void dualities arise.